MRMBRAND/MRMReactTest/README.md

 Your job will be to build a very simple website using ReactJS that displays some product data.

-In this repository you will find a JSON file: `products.json` with some product data.
+In this repository you will find a JSON object in `products.js` with some product data.
 Each product will have the following fields:

 ```js
 {